HorizenOfficial/horizen-migration-cli/README.md

 ## Usage
-For ease of use references have been created that point to the individual main files.
-These files support runing as both command line (bash) or importing as a module.
+For ease of use, references have been created that point to the individual main files.
+These files support running as both command line (bash) or importing as a module.
 The mapping may be found in the package.json file.

 ### zenclaim-seedtool
 Derive ZEN addresses and keys from a seed phrase.
 Most seed phrases are 24 words.
 Some older wallets used 12 words.
-Any number of words are supported the tool.
+Any number of words are supported by the tool.
 Be sure to enter words separated by one space with no leading or trailing spaces.
 The words and their order must match the original exactly.
 Check the addresses returned.

 This returns a JSON object with multiple addresses and keys or an object with an error message.